itucsdb1928/itucsdb18/docs/source/user/member2.rst

       :scale: 50 %
       :alt: map to buried treasure

-You can add a comment to the book and rate this book.
+You can add a comment to the book,like or dislike the comments and rate the book.

     .. figure:: pictures_user/U_rates.png